 For all lice, replacing or decontaminating affected clothing and linens by thorough laundering or dry cleaning is recommended.
 Items that cannot be washed may be placed in airtight plastic bags for 2 weeks to kill the lice.

-Several effective prescription and nonprescription drugs are available to treat head lice.
+Several effective prescription and nonprescription (over-the-counter) medications are available to treat head lice.

-Lindane—a prescription drug that can be applied as a lotion or shampoo—also cures lice infestation but is not as effective as the other preparations and is not recommended for children under age 2, pregnant or lactating women, or people with a seizure disorder because of possible toxic side effects.
+Lindane—a prescription medication that can be applied as a lotion or shampoo—also cures lice infestation but is no longer recommended because of widespread resistance and toxic side effects.

 All of these louse treatments are repeated in 7 to 10 days to kill newly hatched lice.
 Lice have started to become resistant to drugs and may be hard to kill.
-The drug ivermectin is usually given by mouth if lice resist standard treatment.
+Ivermectin is usually given by mouth if lice resist standard treatment.